 Due to these necessarily ambitious goals, Vermont is now an arena for energy innovation on many fronts, including weatherization programs, new heating and lighting technologies, energy efficient building design, and the search for appropriate sites for renewable energy generation facilities, large and small.
-During 2015, the Public Service Department is working with Regional Planning Commissions across the State to develop a road map for these initiatives.
-It behooves the residents of Barnard to be an educated and pro-active part of such planning initiatives so that we can help shape them in ways which best represent Barnard's values and priorities.
+Many initiatives are underway across the state to reduce emissions and work to decarbonize across all energy sectors.
+It behooves the residents of Barnard to be an educated and proactive part of such initiatives so that we can help shape them in ways which best represent Barnard's values and priorities.
 The desire to transition to more sustainable energy sources should not eclipse the ongoing need to protect Vermont's beauty and natural assets.